For the value of Qantas points, see What are Qantas points worth?

 Flight redemptions

-Reward flights are what most people are referring to when they talk about booking flights with Velocity points.
-With reward flights, you pay a points price that is determined by flight distance and a cash amount to cover taxes and fees (e.g. Sydney to Singapore in economy for 29,000 points and $179).
+Reward seats are what most people are referring to when they talk about booking flights with Velocity points.
+With reward flights, you pay a points price that is determined by flight distance and a cash amount to cover taxes and fees (e.g. Sydney to Singapore in economy for 29,000 points and $178).

-The lowest value reward seats are domestic economy where you will generally be getting around 1 cent per point.
-The best reward flights are those in international business class and first class where you can often expect to see 4 or more cents per point in value.
+The lowest value reward seats are in economy and premium economy where you will generally be getting around 0.5-1.0 cents per point.
+The best reward flights are those in business and first class where you can often expect to see 2.0 or more cents per point in value.

-With domestic economy reward flights specifically, Virgin Australia use tiered pricing so a flight from Sydney to Melbourne could cost anywhere from 5,900 to 12,900 points (plus ~$43 in taxes) depending on availability and demand.
+With domestic economy reward flights specifically, Virgin Australia use tiered pricing so a return flight from Sydney to Melbourne could cost anywhere from 11,800 to 25,800 points (plus ~$87 in taxes) depending on availability and demand.
 For other types of reward seats the amount of points required remains static.

 Whilst reward flights are certainly the preferred way of spending Velocity points, they’re not always easy to find as airlines only release them in limited quantities.
 You often have to book well in advance or be flexible with dates, especially if it’s in a premium cabin or during peak travel periods.